OpenGamma/Strata/modules/README.md

 ### Overview

-This directory contains a number of modules that together form OpenGamma Strata.
+This directory contains a number of modules that together form Strata.

 ### Source code